{ Adopted on: 1 July 1937 }

 (2.2) If such Money Bill is not returned by the Senate to the House of Representatives within such twenty-one days or is returned within such twenty-one days with recommendations which the House of Representatives does not accept, it is deemed to have been passed by both Houses at the expiration of the said twenty-one days.

-(1.1) A Money Bill means a Bill which contains only provisions dealing with all or any of the following matters, namely, the imposition, repeal, remission, alteration or regulation of taxation; the imposition for the payment of debt or other financial purposes of charges on public moneys or the variation or repeal of any such charges; supply; the appropriation, receipt, custody, issue or audit of accounts of public money; the raising or guarantee of any loan or the repayment thereof; matters subordinate and incidental to these matters or any of them.
+Article 22 [Definition of Money Bills](1.1) A Money Bill means a Bill which contains only provisions dealing with all or any of the following matters, namely, the imposition, repeal, remission, alteration or regulation of taxation; the imposition for the payment of debt or other financial purposes of charges on public moneys or the variation or repeal of any such charges; supply; the appropriation, receipt, custody, issue or audit of accounts of public money; the raising or guarantee of any loan or the repayment thereof; matters subordinate and incidental to these matters or any of them.

-(1.2) In this definition the expressions "taxation", "public money" and "loan" respectively do not include any taxation, money or loan raised by local authorities528 or bodies for local purposes.
+(1.2) In this definition the expressions "taxation", "public money" and "loan" respectively do not include any taxation, money or loan raised by local authorities

 (2.1) The Chairman of the House of Representatives certifies any Bill which, in his opinion, is a Money Bill to be a Money Bill, and his certificate is, subject to the subsequent provisions of this section, final and conclusive.